The Lightfoot Textile Archive

 As the studio grew, the collection grew, and it was during this period Janie realised that there was no immediate resource with easy access for students to learn from, where they could examine and handle genuine objects.

+Links were forged with local schools & colleges, University Arts London, and other Universities, enabling the students to use the archive for their own projects and gain experience by working with our in-house archivist.
 The Archive, as it stands now, comprises of over 3,500 objects, including flat textiles, tapa cloths, tapestries, haberdashery, costume and accessories.
 The oldest textiles are Coptic and are dated circa 300 AD.

 There are examples of European fashion, lace, shoes and accessories with the main spectrum ranging from the 18th to 21st centuries that have been lovingly collected over many years and from all over the globe.
 The provenance of the collection is far reaching, coming from diverse geographical locations such as Central Asia, South America, the Middle East, Europe and the South Pacific.
 The Archive is currently being updated onto a database.